voiser/telegram-for-robots/README.md

 - ./launch.sh

-### use it!

-- telnet localhost 4001
+### How does it work?

-You will receive all incoming messages in JSON format.
+- connect to port 4001 to receive all incoming messages in JSON format.

-- telnet localhost 4002
-- msg user#xxxx Hi there!
+- connect to port 4002 to send commands (send text, video, etc)

 Refer to https://github.com/vysheng/tg for a list of the available commands (or use the help command)

+### How do I create my bot?

+You have a very simple python3 example:

+- python3 python3/test.py

+Fell free to translate it to other language, and don't forget to send me the pull request.